daschatten/mcc/README.md

 </VirtualHost>
 ```

-Replace 'path-to-mythtv-recordings-dir' with your values.
+Replace 'mcc.mydomain.local' and 'path-to-mythtv-recordings-dir' with your values.

 Enable module and reload apache: